I would definitely recommend CQ to anyone who is looking to change career paths or looking to come back to school.

 4) Problem Solving

 When there is a problem at hand you can either dwell on it or take action.
 Initiative and action is what will get you noticed in a positive way.
 Know how to adapt and think on your feet and it will make you stand out to an employer.
 Companies rely on their top employees to navigate unexpected problems and find creative solutions.
 It’s a good idea to approach your bosses with solutions instead of problems.
 When an issue comes up make sure to think about how you can address it before you bring it to your supervisor.

 Even if you don’t currently have a title that implies you’re a leader, that doesn’t mean you’re not!
 It is important to have confidence in what you do at work.
 Have a clear vision and use your great communications skills to positively influence your co-workers to get on board with your good ideas.
 Don’t be afraid to take on extra projects at work and build a team to help you achieve results.
 Your leadership skills will help you gain visibility within your company, which could lead to more opportunities.
 Employers are always looking for employees with leadership skills because they want to find people who can rise in the ranks of the company as time goes on.
 But being a leader is more than just getting people to do what you want.
 Try to inspire and help others reach their potential.
 Think about mentoring another worker.
 You’ll be a great help to them and you will also learn to manage and motivate.

 At Career Quest Learning Centers, we know career training is valuable if you want to advance in your career.
 But we also understand the importance of soft skills.
 That’s why we teach and talk about them all the time in all of our programs.
-If you’d like to attend a school that really cares about your success, contact us at any one of our four locations: Jackson at 877-365-8144, Mt.
-Pleasant at 877-345-8505, Lansing at 877-481-4930, or our newest campus in Bay City at 877-305-9991.
+If you’d like to attend a school that really cares about your success, contact us at any one of our three locations: Jackson at 877-365-8144, Mt.
+Pleasant at 877-345-8505, or Lansing at 877-481-4930.